The Basement Talks: A Documentary

 Host a Screening

-Screenings come with free resources, including the official ABORTION TALKS dialogue guide by Essential Partners.
-Select screening events will also have an opportunity to host the filmmakers, an Essential Partners representative, and/or participants from The Abortion Talks for a post-screening Q&A or panel conversation.
+Screenings come with free resources, including the official BASEMENT TALKS dialogue guide by Essential Partners.
+Select screening events will also have an opportunity to host the filmmakers, an Essential Partners representative, and/or participants from The Basement Talks for a post-screening Q&A or panel conversation.

 Rev. Anne Fowler (top row, left) is an Episcopal priest and outspoken pro-choice advocate who served as the Rector of St. John's Church in Jamaica Plain, MA, on the board of directors for Planned Parenthood League of Massachusetts, and on the board of the Religious Coalition for Reproductive Choice.